circleci/circleci-docs/src-api/source/includes/_artifacts.md

 } ]
 ```

-Returns an array of artifacts produced by the latest job on a given branch.
+Returns an array of artifacts produced by the latest job run on a given branch.

 Request Type: `GET`

 **Parameter** | **Description**
 ------- | -------------
-branch | The branch you would like to look in for the latest job.
-Returns artifacts for latest job in entire project if omitted.
+branch | The branch you would like to look in for the latest job run.
+Returns artifacts for latest job run in entire project if omitted.
 filter | Restricts which jobs are returned.
 Set to "completed", "successful", "failed", "running", or defaults to no filter.